Carjackers stab Indiana rideshare driver, steal vehicle: police

-INDIANAPOLIS (WXIN) — Police in Indianapolis are asking for help identifying three armed carjackers accused of stabbing a rideshare driver and stealing the victim’s vehicle.
+Police in Indianapolis are asking for help identifying three armed carjackers accused of stabbing a rideshare driver and stealing the victim’s vehicle.
+KTLA’s sister station WXIN reports.

 The Indianapolis Metropolitan Police Department said the carjacking happened around 10 p.m.
 Monday.